Preparing for Your MRI

 To help ease your mind, you may tour the facility before your appointment to become better acquainted with the scanning process.

-All sites have satellite radio in the MRI suite to help you relax during your scan.
+All sites have streaming radio in the MRI suite to help you relax during your scan.
 A friend or family member (who has been screened appropriately) may also accompany you into the exam room during the test.
 You may also request a mild sedative prescription from your physician prior to your appointment and arrange for an adult to drive you home.

 Interview prior to MRI